peterbrittain/asciimatics/README.rst

 * Many animation effects - e.g. sprites, particle systems, banners, etc.
 * Various widgets for text UIs - e.g. buttons, text boxes, radio buttons, etc.

-Currently this API has been proven to work on CentOS 6 & 7, Raspbian (i.e.
+Currently this package has been proven to work on CentOS 6 & 7, Raspbian (i.e.
 Debian wheezy), Ubuntu 14.04, Windows 7, 8 & 10 and OSX 10.11, though it should
 also work for any other platform that provides a working curses implementation.